OpenDSU/docssite/pages/concepts/DSU Introduction (RFC-001).md

 <p align="justify">Supplementary sophistications are required only in cases where we have to implement access revocation to the shared data or implement an expiration date for access to data as requested by a third party.</p>

-<p>More details are available in Brick Storages (RFC-003).</p>
+More details are available in [Brick Storages] (https://www.opendsu.org/pages/concepts/Brick%20Storages%20(RFC-003).html).

 <h2> Anchoring </h2>

 <p align="justify">DSUs are anchored in the blockchain, and the anchoring feature brings the capability of digitally signing data and code in the initial version and any subsequent versions.
 In some situations, use cases can exist in which a centralized system provides DSU anchoring.
 For example, a use case that only needed anchoring could support better internal auditability.
 This example is excellent, as it could be later decentralized if needed or required.</p>

-<p>More details are available in Anchoring (RFC-005).</p>
+More details are available in [Anchoring](https://www.opendsu.org/pages/concepts/Anchoring%20(RFC-005).html).

 ## DSU Mounting

 <p align="justify">The code in a DSU instance is not copied to each instantiation.
 Starting from the perspective that a DSU can be seen as a file system, this file system allows the mounting of a DSU in another DSU.
-The DSU mounted in all instances and containing the code is called DSU Types.
+The DSU mounted in all instances and containing the code is called <a href="https://www.opendsu.org/pages/concepts/DSU%20Types%20(RFC-007).html">DSU Types</a>.
 This DSU Type behaves similarly to a class compared to its instances.
 The DSU Type is a DSU in itself and, as such, is anchored and must have credentials (digital signatures) that mark it safe for use.
 It should also be noted that a DSU Type can be updated, leading to the automatic update of all instances.
 We also name the code from DSU Type as DSU constitution.

+test ->

+<p style="text-align: justify;"> More details are available in <a href="https://www.opendsu.org/pages/concepts/DSU%20Mounting%20(RFC-006).html">DSU Mounting (RFC-006)</a>.</p>

 DSUs are micro-ledgers and should provide security properties similar to smart contracts.
 Therefore,  the initial version of the DSU Type contains the code needed to validate new versions of the DSU Type.
 After updating the DSU Type itself, the code from the DSU Type will check that the current DSU versions follow the rules defined by the DSU Type constitution.</p>